k13132/openwrt-dpdk/README.md

 # Data Plane Development Kit (DPDK) integration into OpenWrt

 This repository contains all necessary packages for the compilation of [DPDK](https://www.dpdk.org) on [OpenWrt](https://openwrt.org).
+CPU architectures x86_64 and aarch64 are supported.

-Packages are assembled by information from https://doc.dpdk.org/guides/howto/openwrt.html
+Packages are assembled by information from https://doc.dpdk.org/guides/howto/openwrt.html.

 ## Repository packages